 The availability of electric charging stations is especially vital as greater numbers of electric cars take to our streets and highways.
 As the popularity of electric vehicles grows, the accessibility of electric charging stations in public places offers both economic and environmental advantages.
 The stations provide drivers an incentive to visit downtown where they can easily charge up while shopping, sightseeing or dining - and ultimately drive longer distances.
 Second, because electric cars don't pollute as much as gas-powered cars, they're much better for our state's overall air quality.

-The Town of Wake Forest has installed three cellphone charging towers in downtown Wake Forest with a fourth one on the way.
+The Town of Wake Forest has four cellphone charging towers in downtown Wake Forest.

 The current stations are located at the following locations: